Priyadharshinik4/Product-Page-using-HTML-and-CSS/README.md

 # Product-Page
-Created a Product Page using HTML and CSS
+This repository provides a step-by-step guide to creating beautiful and responsive product pages using HTML and CSS.